 Concorde makes every effort to maintain close communication with its students.
-Students have access to faculty and administrative staff for both vocational and academic advising.
-Students experiencing personal problems that require professional counseling will be referred to the appropriate agencies.
+Students have access to faculty and administrative staff for both vocational

 Assistance is available for students who require individual tutoring in order to raise their grades to a passing level.
 Students who simply wish to further enhance their own clinical or theoretical knowledge may also take advantage of this service.
 Students should contact their instructor, Program Director, or Academic Dean for further details.